victordurbal/Blockchain/PrivateBlockchain/README.md

     ![Request: http://localhost:8000/blocks/<WALLET_ADDRESS>](https://s3.amazonaws.com/video.udacity-data.com/topher/2019/April/5ca362b9_retrieve-stars/retrieve-stars.png)

-# Private Blockchain Application

-First journey as a Blockchain Developer, this project allows me to demonstrate that you am familiarized with the fundamentals concepts of a Blockchain platform.
-Concepts like:
-    - Block
-    - Blockchain
-    - Wallet
-    - Blockchain Identity
-    - Proof of Existance

-Are some of the most important components in the Blockchain Framework that are needed to describe and also implement.

 ## What problem is solved implementing this private Blockchain application?

-Your employer is trying to make a test of concept on how a Blockchain application can be implemented in his company.
+Problem solved : An employer is trying to make a test of concept on how a Blockchain application can be implemented in his company.
 He is an astronomy fans and he spend most of his free time on searching stars in the sky, that's why he would like to create a test application that will allows him to register stars, and also some others of his friends can register stars too but making sure the application know who owned each star.